SillyDev2026/NexusDataStore/README.md

 Library
 /
-NexusDataStore-V6.1-README.txt
+NexusDataStore--README.txt

-# NexusDataStore V6.1
+# NexusDataStore

 A high-performance, session-based Roblox DataStore framework designed for large games that need more than a simple `GetAsync()` / `SetAsync()` wrapper.

-NexusDataStore V6.1 focuses on four goals:
+NexusDataStore  focuses on four goals:

 - Reliable player sessions
 - Safe and controlled persistence